OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-49.md

 He made my mouth like a sharp sword, in the shadow of his hand he concealed me; he made me into a polished arrow and hid me in his quiver.

 ## Isaiah 49:3
-He said to me, “You are my servant, Israel, in whom I will show my glory.”
+He said to me, “You are my servant, Israel, through whom I will display my glory.”

 ## Isaiah 49:4
 But I said, “I have laboured in vain; I have spent my strength for nothing and futility.
 Yet my vindication is with the Lord, and my reward is with my God.”